Restaurant in New York City, United States

 Neir's Tavern

-100pts193 years old.
+100Pearl Points193 years old.
 Queens.
 Go for the history.

 About Neir's Tavern

 Neir's Tavern in Woodhaven, Queens has been operating since 1829, making it one of the oldest bars in the United States.
-Walk-ins are easy, the bar is the experience, and takeout misses the point entirely.
+Walk-ins are easy, the bar is the experience, takeout misses the point entirely.
 Book it as a standalone evening if neighbourhood history and a no-frills drink matter more to you than a polished menu.

 Verdict: One of New York's Oldest Bars — Worth the Trip to Woodhaven

 Neir's Tavern has been pouring drinks in Queens since 1829, making it one of the oldest continuously operating bars in the United States.
-That single number — nearly 200 years , is the most telling thing about this place.
+That single number — nearly 200 years, is the most telling thing about this place.
 If longevity and lived-in neighbourhood history matter to you, Neir's earns the trip out to Woodhaven.
 If you're chasing a polished cocktail program or a curated menu, look elsewhere.

-The address , 87-48 78th St , puts you firmly in a residential corner of Queens, a long way from the Midtown restaurant corridor.
+The address, 87-48 78th St, puts you firmly in a residential corner of Queens, a long way from the Midtown restaurant corridor.
 Getting here requires a deliberate choice: take the J or Z train to 75th Street or drive.
 That friction is part of the point.
 Neir's is not a destination that markets itself; it survives on neighbourhood loyalty and the occasional explorer who has done the research.
 For a food and travel enthusiast who values depth over convenience, that profile is exactly the draw.

 Booking is easy.
 Neir's is a bar, not a tasting menu restaurant.
 Walk-ins are standard.
 If you're planning a larger group visit, a call ahead is sensible, but you are not competing with Resy queues or multi-week waitlists the way you would at Le Bernardin, Atomix, or Eleven Madison Park.
-Neir's is one of the most accessible bookings in New York City , which is part of its appeal.
+Neir's is one of the most accessible bookings in New York City, which is part of its appeal.

-For the explorer building an itinerary around New York's food and drink culture, Neir's works leading as a standalone evening rather than a stop on a dining crawl.
+For the explorer building an itinerary around New York's food and drink culture, Neir's works well as a standalone evening rather than a stop on a dining crawl.
 Pair it with research into the borough: see our full New York City restaurants guide, bars guide, and experiences guide for context on where Neir's sits within the wider city picture.
 It won't compete with the fine dining ambition of Per Se or Masa, but it offers something those restaurants cannot: nearly two centuries of unbroken neighbourhood presence.

 Frequently Asked Questions